Deploy a highly available PostgreSQL database on AKS

 Important

 Open-source software is mentioned throughout AKS documentation and samples.
-Software you deploy is excluded from AKS service-level agreements, limited warranty, and Azure support.
-As you utilize open-source technology alongside AKS, consult the support options available from the respective communities and project maintainers to develop a plan.
+Software that you deploy is excluded from AKS service-level agreements, limited warranty, and Azure support.
+As you use open-source technology alongside AKS, consult the support options available from the respective communities and project maintainers to develop a plan.

-For example, Ray's GitHub repository describes several platforms that vary in response time, purpose, and support level.
+For example, the Ray GitHub repository describes several platforms that vary in response time, purpose, and support level.

-Microsoft takes responsibility for building the open-source packages we deploy on AKS.
-That responsibility includes having complete ownership of the build, scan, sign, validate, and hotfix process, as well as control over the binaries in container images.
+Microsoft takes responsibility for building the open-source packages that we deploy on AKS.
+That responsibility includes having complete ownership of the build, scan, sign, validate, and hotfix process, along with control over the binaries in container images.
 For more information, see Vulnerability management for AKS and AKS support coverage.

 Create secret for bootstrap app user